lsst-dm/dm_dev_guide/team/drp.rst

   -d "instrument='HSC' AND visit=1228" \
   2>&1 | tee -a $LOGFILE; \
   date | tee -a $LOGFILE

+  # Additional command-line arguments may be passed to BPS
+  # using the --extra-qgraph-options argument, e.g.:
+  # --extra-qgraph-options "isr:doOverscan=False"

 A number of different compute sites are available for use with BPS as defined in the generic configuration file.
 Select a compute site using the syntax ``tiger_Xh_Xn_Xc``, where ``X`` is replaced by the appropriate number of hours, nodes, and cores.